Sotla/myresume/README.md

 # PA-CV

 Academic CVs end up being quite unmanagable after some point.
-This is a Python and Latex project for the automatic generation of [my CV](https://github.com/p-ang/CV/blob/master/output/resume.pdf).
+This is a Python/Latex toolchain that I use to generate [mine](https://github.com/p-ang/CV/blob/master/output/resume.pdf).

-Inspiration came from [James Keirstead](https://github.com/jkeirstead/jk-vita) and [Kusno Mudiarto](https://github.com/mudiarto/resume).
-The code used in this project was initially forked from the latter, but was modified to simplify and automate the build process, and allow for more streamlined template management.
+Inspiration came from [James Keirstead](https://github.com/jkeirstead/jk-vita) and [David Hu](https://github.com/divad12/resume).
+The code used in this project was forked from the latter, but was modified heavily to simplify and automate the build process, and allow for more streamlined template management.

 # Instructions

-While I normally use Windows, setting everything up there can get quite tedious.
-To generate my CV, I use an Ubuntu installation within the Windows Subsystem for Linux.
-This code assumes that you are operating with Python 3.x, although it should work with Python 2.x
+I normally use Windows, but setting everything up there can become quite tedious.
+Instead, I use Ubuntu within the Windows Subsystem for Linux.
+This code assumes that you are operating with Python 3.x.

 ## Setup